ICE Audit Restaurant: What to Do When ICE Contacts Your Restaurant

 What triggers each type

-• NOI triggers: Sector-wide enforcement campaigns, E-Verify discrepancies, anonymous complaints, prior NOI history, IRS data-sharing (new in 2025)
+• NOI triggers: Sector-wide enforcement campaigns, E-Verify discrepancies, anonymous complaints, prior NOI history, IRS data-sharing (new in 2025).
+See complete ICE worksite enforcement guide for restaurant chains →

 • Worksite enforcement triggers: Evidence of criminal activity, large-scale knowing employment of unauthorized workers, tips involving specific individuals, multi-agency investigations